selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 }
 ```

 Last `stop` directive is required to stop processing this messages, otherwise they will get to common system syslog.
-Btw, if application can use socket for log messages than standard `/dev/log`(both nginx and haproxy can do this), then we can create separate Input for this socket with  [imuxsock](http://www.rsyslog.com/doc/v8-stable/configuration/modules/imuxsock.html) module and assign it separate ruleset.
+Btw, if application can use socket for log messages than standard `/dev/log`(both nginx and haproxy can do this), then we can create separate Input for this socket with  [imuxsock](http://www.rsyslog.com/doc/v8-stable/configuration/modules/imuxsock.html) module and assign it to separate ruleset.
 So parsing whole log stream for some tags would not be required.

 ### Reading log files set by wildcard